Dantalian's Chariot

-Dantalian's Chariot were a British psychedelic rock band formed in 1967, led by keyboardist and bandleader Zoot Money, and also featuring Andy Summers (later of The Police).
+Dantalian's Chariot were a British psychedelic pop band formed in 1967, led by keyboardist and bandleader Zoot Money, and also featuring Andy Summers (later of The Police).
 They are best remembered for their single "Madman Running Through the Fields", and for their live performances, which featured early psychedelic light shows.
 The band would all wear white robes and kaftans in concert, with all of their equipment painted white, to heighten the effect of these light shows.
 The group disbanded in April 1968, with Money going on to join Eric Burdon & The Animals and Summers joining Soft Machine.

 History

 In November 1961, George Bruno "Zoot" Money formed the Big Roll Band, playing a mixture of soul, jazz, and R&B. Despite becoming a popular fixture on the London club circuit in the early-to-mid-1960s and releasing two albums on EMI's Columbia label, they had little commercial success.
 With the burgeoning psychedelic scene rendering the band's blend of jazz and R&B passé, Money split up the Big Roll Band in mid-1967 and formed a new band.
 This new group comprised Money on keyboards and vocals, Andy Summers on guitar, Pat Donaldson on bass, and Colin Allen on drums.
 The new band's name, Dantalian's Chariot, was suggested by publicist Jim Ramble, and was derived from references to a devil, Duke Dantalion, in the mediaeval book on witchcraft, The Lesser Key of Solomon.
 The band made their second live appearance at the Windsor National Blues Festival in August 1967, which also featured the debut public performance of Peter Green's Fleetwood Mac, as well as performances by Nick Mason, Arthur Brown, and Ten Years After.
 The band rapidly gained a strong live reputation and their light show, which had been brought over from San Francisco, was regarded as one of the best in London at that time.
 To heighten the effect of the spectacular light show being projected onto them, the musicians would all dress in white robes, with their instruments and equipment also painted white.

 From the band's first recording sessions, EMI released the single "Madman Running Through the Fields" in September 1967 on their Columbia label.
 Money commented, many years later: "Madman was a description of our personal experiences, and the subsequent self-revelations brought about by hallucinogenics...
 The verse is the voice of the taker, the one who's dropped the acid, and the chorus is him being observed by a second party - "Isn't that the madman running through the fields?"
 A puzzled onlooker - much like the audiences at the time."
 Despite some critical support, the record failed to reach the UK Singles Chart.
 However, the song's reputation has grown over the years, prompting journalist Nick James to note in Record Collector magazine that "nowadays, the record is rightly regarded as one of the essential works of the era."